SKellerML/H2D/README.md

 - A* pathfinding
 - Rudimentary Level Editor

-As the project was abandomned due to time constraints at the time, though all listed features are implemented not all are finished.
+The project was abandomned due to time constraints at the time.
+Although all listed features are implemented, not all are finished.

 Libraries used: